Wednesday, May 26, 2021 | 10:00 AM - 12:00 PM (PT) via Zoom

 Congratulations to graduate student Lindsey Palmer of the University of Southern California, recipient of CAPSAC’s Paul Crissey Award for Outstanding Graduate Student Research!

-CAPSAC is also pleased to announce that Sean Dugan, M.D. will be presented with the Neal Snyder Outstanding Service Award.
+Congratulations also Sean Dugan, M.D. who was presented with the Neal Snyder Outstanding Service Award.

 Watch the award ceremony and remarks from recipients by requesting access at this link: https://cirinc.org/catta/archive.html#content_10ef5b66ac52c9225b66637e727c149b_item_12992491

 Dr. Felitti presents "The Repressed Role of Adverse Childhood Experiences in Adult Well-being, Disease and Social Functioning."

 Dr. Gillespie describes the integration of assessing parental ACEs screening into a primary care pediatric practice.

 Dr. Wiet highlights the neurobiological changes associated with ACEs that function as a "primer" for the onset of addiction and related behaviors.

 Dr. Keeshin draws on his work providing clinical care to children and adolescents to present "A Practical Approach to Deciding the Next Right Step for Trauma Exposed Youth."

 Dr. Gerber reviews the long term health impact adverse childhood experiences (ACEs) and other traumas have on patients and discusses the ways in which the COVID-19 pandemic and other recent collective adversities may be worsening outcomes.